Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 Scenario (illustrative)

-Background: A children toy seller sourced from a new factory that claimed CPSIA compliance.
+Background: A children's toy seller sourced from a new factory that claimed CPSIA compliance.

-Risk: If the report was fake or out of scope, the listing could be removed and inventory could be stranded.
+Risk: If the report is found to be fake or out of scope, the listing could be removed, leaving the inventory stranded.

 Action: The seller followed the verification checklist, contacted the issuing body, and discovered the certificate number did not match the factory name.